AnandIyer98/Neural_Machine_Translation_Tensorflow/README.md

 # :earth_africa: Neural_Machine_Translation_Tensorflow
-Implementation of a NMT model using the latest version of tensorflow.
+Implementation of a NMT model using the latest version of tensorflow. \
-The model translates from english to german. \
+The model translates from english to german. :uk: :arrow_right: :de:
-:uk: :de:

 ## Prerequisites
 - Tensorflow 1.8